Reenforcements/nRF24L01/README.md

 ##### IRQ

 This should be connected to an [interrupt on your Arduino](https://www.arduino.cc/reference/en/language/functions/external-interrupts/attachinterrupt/).
 The nRF will output this pin `LOW` when it needs the Arduino to handle an important event.
-Such events include: "The data send operation successfully completed", "We retried sending the data numerous times, but the other transceiver never received it", or "We received data from a transmitter and you should read it now."
+Such events include: "The previously initiated data send operation successfully completed", "We retried sending the data numerous times, but the other transceiver never received it", or "We received data from a transmitter and you should read it now."
 The sample code in the "Examples" directory shows an example of how to set this up.

 ## Installation